 We have agreed to rate provisions with DCAA for 2006, 2007 and 2008.
-In 2014, BARDA audited indirect costs or rates charged by us on the SparVax[®] contract for the years 2008 through 2013.
-As a result of the audit, in March of 2015, we were able to record revenue, and invoice BARDA for the amount, of \$5.8 million in connection with these costs, all of which was collected in April 2015.
+In 2014, BARDA audited indirect costs or rates charged by us on the SparVax® contract for the years 2008 through 2013.
+As a result of the audit, in March of 2015, we were able to record revenue, and invoice BARDA in the amount of \$5.8 million in connection with these costs, all of which was collected in April 2015.

-BARDA has notified us that we can anticipate, in 2015, an audit of our 2014 costs related to the partial termination for convenience of the SparVax[®] contract.
+BARDA has started an audit of our 2014 costs related to the partial termination for convenience of the SparVax[®] contract.
 While we do not currently believe the results of this audit will have an adverse effect on the Company, we cannot provide assurances that it will not have such an effect.
 The Company has billed and recognized revenue using the provisional rates as defined in the contract.
 While the actual rates for 2014, which reflect the actual costs incurred by us, have been higher than the provisional rates, we have no assurance on either the amount of additional funds we may receive as a result of these higher rates or the amount of time it may take to recover these funds.
 The amount of any such funds is determined as a result of future audits by BARDA.